yhaochen/WBM_Haqiqi_example_instruction/README.md

 ### 2. Create a WBM container and verify WBM installation

 A container is required to ensure the environment is the same when running WBM.
 To create a container, there are several options (again see details at https://github.com/pches/WBM_localPSUguide/blob/main/WBM_howTo.md).
-You may pick one from the two options (they are essentially the same).
+You may pick one from the three options (they are essentially the same).

 Option 1: Creating a Singularity Instance
 ```